What is AI Augmented Architecture — and why it matters for EA teams in 2026

 The second is the maturity of the Microsoft AI ecosystem.
 Microsoft 365 Copilot, Microsoft Fabric, and Copilot Studio are enterprise-grade, governance-ready AI infrastructure that most organizations are already licensed for and already adopting.
 The integration path between Sparx EA and this ecosystem exists and is deployable in weeks.

-The third is the organisational pressure.
+The third is the organizational pressure.
 Business leaders who approved Copilot licenses are asking why the architecture data is not available in it.
 CFOs are asking whether the EA team can hold stable headcount while output increases.
 AI Augmented Architecture is the structural answer to these questions.

 The four domains where augmentation applies